mmx1/sslScanGo/README.md

         tail -f output.txt

-* The script may hang on a few outstanding hosts.
+* When complete, the script may hang on a few outstanding hosts.
 If so, you can kill the scanner and manually trigger the populator and analyzer:

         $GOPATH/bin/sslScanGo -populate && $GOPATH/bin/sslScanGo -analyze